Wondering about breast-feeding and medications? Know how medications can affect your breast milk and which drugs are safe to take.

 Here's what you need to know about medications and breast-feeding.

-Almost any drug that's present in your blood will transfer into your breast milk to some extent, although the level of medication in your breast milk is likely to be low.
+Almost any drug that's present in your blood will transfer into your breast milk to some extent.
+However, most medications do so at low levels and pose no real risk to most infants.
 There are exceptions, though, in which drugs can become concentrated in breast milk.
 As a result, every medication must be considered separately.

 Most medications are safe to take while breast-feeding.
 Also, the benefit of continuing to take a medication for a chronic condition while breast-feeding often outweighs any potential risks.

-If you need to stop breast-feeding only temporarily, use a breast pump to keep up your milk supply until you're able to breast-feed again.
-Simply discard the milk you pump while you're taking the medication.
+In rare cases, your health care provider might recommend that you stop breast-feeding temporarily or permanently — depending on how long you need to take the medication.
+If you have advanced notice, pump in addition to breast-feeding and store surplus expressed milk for use during that time.
+If you need to stop breast-feeding only temporarily, use a double electric breast pump to keep up your milk supply until you're able to breast-feed again.
+Discard the milk you pump while you're taking the medication.

-If you need to stop breast-feeding permanently — which is unusual — ask your health care provider to help you choose an infant formula that will meet your baby's needs.
+If you need to stop breast-feeding permanently — which is unusual — ask your health care provider about weaning and to help you choose an infant formula that will meet your baby's needs.